-The past two years will surely be marked by our first participation in this project which is our first project co-financed by MedPAN, a network of protected area managers whose official partners we became in 2018.
-As partners to the main holder, Public Institution Nature Park Telašćica, we implemented the project entitled “Development of guidelines for the implementation of blue carbon in the Management Plan of MPA Telašćica”, working in partnership with the University of Zadar, Department of Ecology, Agronomy and Aquaculture and the collaboration of the Group of Aquatic Macrophyte Ecology (GAME; game-csic.com) from the Spanish Council for Scientific Research (CSIC; csic.es).
+The past two years have surely been marked by our first participation in a project that has been co-financed by MedPAN, a network of protected area managers whose official partners we became in 2018.
+As partners to the main holder, Public Institution Nature Park Telašćica, we implemented the project entitled “Development of guidelines for the application of blue carbon in the Management Plan of MPA Telašćica”, working in partnership with the University of Zadar, Department of Ecology, Agronomy and Aquaculture and the collaboration of the Group of Aquatic Macrophyte Ecology (GAME; game-csic.com) from the Spanish Council for Scientific Research (CSIC; csic.es).

 Field research was conducted in several bays of the Telašćica Nature Park.
 It included sampling of sediment by cores and sampling of seagrass biomass of Neptune seagrass within the square size defined by the methodology,